Today we’re talking about borscht, have you heard of it?

 - 1 (5 oz) can tomato paste

-- 2 - 4 tablespoons sugar or to taste
+- 1-2 tablespoons sugar or to taste (optional)

 - salt and papper to taste

 - 1 tablespoon fresh dill, chopped

-- sour cream for topping (optional) Try making it homemade
+- coconut cream or sour cream for topping (optional)

-- Peel and slice the cooked beets and add to pot.
-Cook until the beets lose their color, about 30 minutes.
-Add tomato sauce, sugar, dill, salt, and pepper then reduce to simmer for 10 minutes.
+- Add the tomato paste, sugar, dill, salt, and pepper then reduce to simmer for 10 minutes.
 Serve hot with desired toppings.